gummikana/ColdWar_CardGame/rules.md

 1. Start a project
 ------------------

 Take a card from your hand and place it _face down_ on the board in front of you, without showing it to your opponent.
-You can only have 5 projects on your board at any time.
+You can only have 5 projects (face down cards) on your board at any time.

 During your turn you may scrap any of the projects you have on your board.
 To scrap a project, turn it face up and place it in the discard pile.
 If there are workers on it they are returned to the worker pool.